haoyuhu/sentence-tokenization/README.md

 ### FullTokenizer

-Divide sentence to word-pieces and punctuation by both **BasicTokenizer** and **WordpieceTokenizer**.
+Split sentence to word-pieces and punctuation by both **BasicTokenizer** and **WordpieceTokenizer**.
 What's more, you can encode tokens to ids and decode tokens from ids.

 ```javascript
 const tokenizers = require('./tokenizers');